FFMG/myoddweb.piger/monitor/api/python/Doc/library/asyncio-protocol.rst

 .. method:: Protocol.eof_received()

-   Calls when the other end signals it won't send any more data (for example by calling :meth:`write_eof`, if the other end also uses asyncio).
+   Called when the other end signals it won't send any more data (for example by calling :meth:`write_eof`, if the other end also uses asyncio).

-   This method may return a false value (including None), in which case the transport will close itself.
+   This method may return a false value (including ``None``), in which case the transport will close itself.
 Conversely, if this method returns a true value, closing the transport is up to the protocol.
-Since the default implementation returns None, it implicitly closes the connection.
+Since the default implementation returns ``None``, it implicitly closes the connection.

    .. note::
       Some transports such as SSL don't support half-closed connections,